navikt/circleci-nais-orb/README.md

 ## Documentation and usage

-Documentation is over at [nais.io/doc](https://github.com/nais/doc/blob/master/content/deploy/circleci.md), where we try to collect the complete documentation for the NAIS platform.
-General usage examples can be sees under the "Usage Examples" section on the [orb registry](https://circleci.com/orbs/registry/orb/navikt/nais-deployment).
+* General deployemnt documentation is over at https://doc.nais.io/deployment, where we also try to collect the complete documentation for the NAIS platform.
+* General usage examples for this orb can be seen in the [orb registry](https://circleci.com/orbs/registry/orb/navikt/nais-deployment) under the "Usage Examples" section.

 ## Deploying new versions of the orb